MV Matanuska: Accidents

 The waters of Southeast Alaska plied by Matanuska are complex, with a number of narrow passages, and high tidal ranges and swift currents are the norm.
 This has led to a number of accidents over the years.

 Matanuska was passing through Sergius Narrows north of Sitka on August 31, 1963, when she scraped her port side on a submerged ledge.
 Damage was slight, but she was forced to sail to Seattle for a dry-dock inspection and repairs.
 It was her captain's first trip through the narrows.

 On September 24, 1964, the ship hit a submerged object in Wrangell Narrows and bent three of the four blades on her starboard propeller and her starboard propeller shaft.
 She was forced to sail to Seattle on one engine for repairs.

-The ship was backing into the ferry terminal in Bellingham on February 1, 1991, when some sort of mechanical failure occurred.
+The ship was backing into the ferry terminal in Bellingham on February 1, 1991, when a mechanical failure occurred.
 High winds complicated maneuvering at the time of the failure.
 Matanuska backed into a dock, crushing it, with pieces falling onto her stern.
 Cars on the ferry's vehicle deck were crushed and gasoline spilled.
 Two passengers were injured.
 The ship was taken out of service briefly and underwent repairs at a Bellingham shipyard.

 On May 7, 2012, Matanuska collided with the dock of the Ocean Beauty Seafoods processing plant in Petersburg.
 Damage was extensive to the building and dock, while the ship received only "dents...above the waterline".
 No injuries occurred either ashore or on Matanuska.
 After an inspection by the U.S. Coast Guard, she was deemed seaworthy and continued onto other ports to pick up passengers, though two hours behind schedule.
 The cause of the crash was determined to be conning errors made by the master, who attempted to use a known countercurrent to slow the ship on the approach into port.
 However, the countercurrent was not present that day, resulting in a higher-than-expected approach speed.
 Matanuska was carrying 60 passengers at the time of the crash.